Sexual Offence Solicitors

 Bail in cases of sex offences

-Our sexual offences solicitors will wherever possible make applications to ensure that you are on bail whilst you are waiting for your trial.
+Our sexual offences lawyers will wherever possible make applications to ensure that you are on bail whilst you are waiting for your trial.

 Where necessary, if for example the CPS do not want you to live with any children whilst you are on bail, we will work alongside our expert family lawyers, to ensure that the impact of any bail conditions has the minimal possible impact on your family.